When you join our Y, you’re committing to more than simply becoming healthier.

-Child Watch: Our quality Child Watch is offered as an in-building service while you are using the YMCA facilities and is available for infants (age 6 weeks & up) and children through the age of nine.
+Child Watch and Drop-Off Care: Our quality Child Watch is offered as an in-building service while you are using the YMCA facilities and is available for infants (age 6 weeks & up) and children through the age of nine.
 The well-equipped playroom is staffed by dedicated and caring employees who spend time reading, playing and talking with the children.
-Child Watch is free, up to 2 hours, to Y members who present their membership card to the Child Watch staff.
-A drop-off service is available on specific days and times.
-Since hours may vary, please check with the Child Watch Department for scheduled times.
+Members are entitled to up to 2hrs of Child Watch care while in the building OR 2hrs of Drop-Off Care to leave, which is paid, per day.
+Hours may not be combined.
+Since hours may vary for Drop-Off Care, please check with the Child Watch Department for scheduled times.

 Youth Activity Room:

 PROCEDURES DURING SUPERVISED TIMES IN YOUTH ACTIVITY ROOM:

 - Children 5-9 years must be signed in and out by a parent.

 - Child will remain in Youth Activity Room until picked up by parent or guardian.

 - Parents need to take children to the restroom before coming to the Youth Activity Room.

 - All Wii games will be in use at these times.

 - Children need to be picked up promptly at designated closing time of the Youth Activity Room.